cirosantilli/ubuntu-cheat/apt-get.md

 | Supported   | Main          | Restricted        |
 | Unsupported | Universe      | Multiverse        |

-The list of all above packages can be found at: <http://packages.ubuntu.com/>
+The list of all above packages can be found at: <http://packages.ubuntu.com/>.
+Searchable from: <http://packages.ubuntu.com/name>

 In addition, there are also the `partner` sources.

 On new installs, Main and Restricted sources are enabled by default.

 By default, only Main sources are enabled.
-Enable Universe with:

-    sudo add-apt-repository "deb http://archive.ubuntu.com/ubuntu $(lsb_release -sc) universe"

 Enable everything with:

     sudo add-apt-repository "deb http://archive.ubuntu.com/ubuntu $(lsb_release -sc) main universe restricted multiverse" sudo add-apt-repository "deb http://archive.canonical.com/ubuntu $(lsb_release -sc) partner"

+### Universe

 PPAs vs Universe: universe passes some selection form Canonical, PPAs don't.